Sweden’s carbon tax

 Swedish experience shows that a carbon tax can be easy to implement and administer, at low costs to authorities and operators.
 This is particularly true if existing revenue collecting systems, such as systems for levying other excise taxes on fuels, are already in place.
 Another feature of the carbon tax that reduces costs associated with its administration is that tax rates in Swedish tax law are expressed in common trade units (volume or weight).

-The carbon tax is levied on all fossil fuels in proportion to their carbon content, as carbon dioxide emissions released in burning any fossil fuel are proportional to the carbon content of the fuel.
-It is therefore not necessary to measure actual emissions, which greatly simplifies the system.
-Combustion of sustainable biofuels doesn't result in a net increase of carbon in the atmosphere and hence are not subject to carbon taxation.
+The Swedish carbon tax is based on the principle of using fuels as the tax base.
+As carbon emissions released in burning any fuel are proportional to the carbon content of the fuel it is not necessary to measure actual emissions, which greatly simplifies the system.

 Swedish carbon tax rates

-The carbon tax was introduced in 1991 at a rate corresponding to SEK 250 (EUR 25) per tonne fossil carbon dioxide emitted, and has gradually been increased to SEK 1 330 (EUR 122) in 2023 (currency conversion based on an exchange rate of SEK 10.87 per EUR).
-By increasing the tax level gradually and in a stepwise manner, households and businesses have been given time to adapt, which has improved the political feasibility of tax increases.
-A lower tax rate has historically been applied to industry outside the EU Emissions Trading System (EU ETS), while industry covered by the system is entirely exempt from carbon tax.
-As of 2018, however, the industry rate outside the EU ETS is the same as the general rate.
+The carbon tax was introduced in 1991 at a rate corresponding to SEK 250 (EUR 25) per tonne fossil carbon dioxide emitted and has gradually been increased to SEK 1 450 (EUR 125) in 2024, for fuels with 100 % fossil content, for example, natural gas or coal (currency conversion based on an exchange rate of SEK 11.58 per EUR).
+By increasing the tax gradually and in a stepwise manner, households and businesses have been given time to adapt, which has improved the political feasibility of tax increases.
+Industry covered by the EU ETS is entirely exempt from carbon tax while a lower tax rate initially applied to industry outside the EU ETS.
+By 2018 the reduced rate for industry outside the EU ETS was phased out.

 Sweden's carbon tax generates considerable revenues for the general budget (there is no 'earmarking' of tax revenues in Sweden).
 General budget funds may, however, be used for specific purposes linked to the carbon tax, such as addressing undesirable distributional consequences of taxation or financing other climate-related measures.